-- H.1 Where the alleged offence, if proven, is likely to incur any of the penalties from (a) to (m) as detailed in section 4.8, the matter will be referred to the Head of School, who will conduct enquiries as s/he sees fit to investigate the facts of the case.
+- H.1 Where the alleged offence, if proven, is likely to incur any of the penalties from (a) to (m) as detailed in section L, the matter will be referred to the Head of School, who will conduct enquiries as they see fit to investigate the facts of the case.
 The student will be required to attend a disciplinary interview with the Head of School.
-A formal minute of the meeting will be taken. - H.2 The student will normally be given at least 2 working days' notice of the date, time and place of the disciplinary interview and may be accompanied by a friend for support, who may be a member of the SUARC.
-The student will be provided with details of the allegation prior to the interview and will be informed of the potential outcome(s), and copies of supporting evidence will be shared with the student. - H.3 The Head of School may invite relevant members of staff from the School or University services to attend the interview to present details of the alleged offence. - H.4 The purpose of the disciplinary interview will be to discuss the alleged offence in the context of the University's regulations and procedures.
-The student will have the opportunity to respond to the allegation, and will be made aware of the standards of behaviour expected and the availability of support services. - H.5 The Head of School may impose any of the following outcomes as a result of a disciplinary interview: - that there are no grounds for concern and the case should be dismissed; - that any of the outcomes in section 4.8 be applied, with the exception of outcomes (n) (p), suspension, withdrawal or expulsion; - to recommend to the Academic Registrar that further investigation is necessary; - to recommend to the Academic Registrar that the student be suspended or that other interim precautionary measures be implemented pending further action under these Regulations; - that the matter is more serious than first thought, and should be referred to a disciplinary hearing (see section 9).
+A formal minute of the interview will be taken. - H.2 The student will normally be given at least 2 working days' notice of the date, time and place of the disciplinary interview and may be accompanied by a friend for support, who may be a member of the SUARC.
+The student will be provided with details of the allegation prior to the interview and will be informed of the potential outcome(s).
+Copies of supporting evidence will be shared with the student.

-H.6 If the student does not attend the disciplinary interview without good cause, the interview may proceed and any of the above outcomes may be imposed in the students' absence.
+- H.3 The Head of School may invite relevant members of staff from the School or University services to attend the interview to present details of the alleged offence or provide advice. - H.4 The purpose of the disciplinary interview will be to discuss the alleged offence in the context of the University's regulations and procedures.
+The student will have the opportunity to respond to the allegation, and will be made aware of the expected standards of behaviour and the availability of support services. - H.5 The Head of School may impose any of the following outcomes as a result of a disciplinary interview: - that there are no grounds for concern and the case should be dismissed; - that any of the outcomes in section L be applied, (with the exception of outcomes L.1.15 L.1.17, suspension, withdrawal or expulsion); - to recommend to the Academic Registrar that further investigation is necessary; - to recommend to the Academic Registrar that the student be suspended as an interim measure or that other interim precautionary measures be implemented, pending further action under these Regulations; - that the matter is more serious than first thought and should be referred to a disciplinary hearing (see section I). - H.6 If the student does not attend the disciplinary interview without good cause, the interview may proceed and any of the above outcomes may be imposed in the students' absence.